 Our Privacy Commitment

 The Edinburgh International Festival Society (in this policy collectively ‘Edinburgh International Festival Society’, ‘Edinburgh International Festival’, ‘International Festival’, ‘we’, ‘us’ and ‘our’) is committed to protecting the information we gather that identifies you as an individual (your personal information).
 We understand that your information is important to you and that you may have concerns.
 We have developed this privacy policy to give you all the details you need about how we process your personal information, why we process it and the steps we take to keep it secure.
-We may update this privacy policy when our safeguards change and we recommend you check this page regularly.
-The current policy is effective from 26 of March 2019.
+We may update this privacy policy when our safeguards change, and we recommend you check this page regularly.
+The current policy is effective from 19 May 2022.

 The Edinburgh International Festival Society delivers the Edinburgh International Festival every year.
 We are a charitable company limited by guarantee.
-The Edinburgh Festival Centre Ltd is a wholly-owned trading subsidiary of the Edinburgh International Festival Society.
-Our ticketing vendor, Hub Tickets, is part of the Edinburgh Festival Centre Ltd.
+The Edinburgh Festival Centre Ltd is a wholly owned trading subsidiary of the Edinburgh International Festival Society.

 We are registered as the Edinburgh International Festival Society at the Information Commissioner’s Office and our data protection registration number is Z7668082.
 We are the data controller for the personal information you share with us and we operate in accordance with current data protection legislation.